Highland Railway Jones Goods Class: Preservation

 The first of the class, Number 103, (LMS 17916) was set aside for preservation by the LMS in 1934.
 It was restored to working order by British Railways in 1959 and spent several years operating enthusiasts' tours.
 During this time, it appeared in the 1965 film Those Magnificent Men in their Flying Machines, playing the part of a French locomotive, complete with NORD lettering on the tender.
-It was finally retired in 1966 and is today in the Glasgow Museum of Transport.
-In addition to being the first ever British 4-6-0, no. 103 has since 1966 also had the less positive distinction of being the only former Highland Railway locomotive still in existence.
+It was finally retired in 1966 and is today in the Riverside Museum in Glasgow.
+In addition to being the very first British 4-6-0, no. 103 has since 1966 also had the less positive distinction of being the only former Highland Railway locomotive still in existence.

 Models

-On February 25, 2022, Rapido Trains UK announced a model of the Jones Goods for OO Scale.
-They will be offering liveries from across the class's lifespan, including Number 103 as preserved.
+Rapido Trains makes a model, first announced on 15 February 2022, of the Jones Goods for OO gauge.
+It is available in liveries from across the class's lifespan, including Number 103 as preserved.

+In 4mm/1ft there is a whitemetal kit is available from DJH Models and there was an etched brass kit in 4mm/1ft scale available from Falcon Brass but this is no longer available.